WheteThunger/VehicleDeployedLocks/README.md

 ### Key Locks

 - `vehicledeployedlocks.keylock.free` -- Allows the player to deploy key locks to vehicles without consuming locks or resources from their inventory.

-- `vehicledeployedlocks.keylock.allvehicles` -- Allows the player to deploy key locks to all supported vehicles.
+The following permissions allow players to deploy key locks to vehicles.

-As an alternative to the `allvehicles` permission, you can grant permissions by vehicle type:
+- `vehicledeployedlocks.keylock.allvehicles` (all in one)
 - `vehicledeployedlocks.keylock.chinook`
 - `vehicledeployedlocks.keylock.hotairballoon`
 - `vehicledeployedlocks.keylock.kayak`